-Recently Wix introduced a new platform for creating websites – Editor X. The main distinctive feature of Editor X is the ability to create fully responsive website design.
-The very feature all Wix designers were looking forward patiently for a long time.
+Wix recently introduced a new platform for creating websites – Editor X. Its stand-out feature is its ability to create fully responsive website design, which is what all Wix designers have been looking forward to for a long time.

-Responsive web design works through Cascading Style Sheets (CSS), using various settings to serve different style properties depending on the screen size, orientation, resolution and other characteristics of the user’s device.
-Whether viewed on a 27-inch iMac or from the screen of mobile phone, the websites will be configured for the user’s optimal viewing pleasure.
+Responsive web design works through Cascading Style Sheets (CSS), using various settings to display different style properties depending on the screen size, orientation, resolution and other characteristics of the user’s device.
+Whether viewed on a 27-inch iMac or from the screen of a mobile phone, the website is configured for an optimal viewing experience.

-With the responsive web design approach, all images, fonts, and other HTML elements will be scaled appropriately, maximising whatever screen size the user has, while so called adaptive design stays the same for every single device.
+With the responsive web design approach, all images, fonts, and other HTML elements are scaled appropriately, maximising whatever screen size the user has (while so-called “adaptive” design stays the same for every single device).

 Wix vs. Editor X

-With standard Wix platform, we only have two breakpoints options: desktop and mobile.
+With the standard Wix platform, we only have two breakpoint options: desktop and mobile.
 Only individual elements of the editor are responsive and their width is dynamically adjusted to the size of the device.
-In Editor X the website grid and any site element are proportionally increased or decreased depending on the height and width of the screen according to predefined values.
+With Editor X, the website grid and any site elements are proportionally increased or decreased depending on the height and width of the screen, according to predefined values.

-Now, when you want to create a website on wix you need to choose what editor you want to use.
+Now, when you create a website with Wix, you need to choose which editor you want to use.

-Though both, Regular Wix and Editor X are drag-and-drop platforms, Editor X is not as easy to use.
-A designer requires a lot of experience with the platform, good knowledge of UX and mathematics (yes, a pixel perfect site requires pixel perfect calculations).
+Though both regular Wix and Editor X are drag-and-drop platforms, Editor X is not as easy to use.
+A designer requires a lot of experience with the platform and a good knowledge of UX and mathematics (yes, a pixel-perfect site requires pixel-perfect calculations).

 In addition to responsiveness, Editor X boasts other special effects and interactive features that cannot be implemented in the standard Wix.
-We tried them all 🏆👍
+We’ve tried them all! 🏆👍

-I was the lucky Wix designer who could have a personal training provided by the Editor X developers and designers.
-As agency we did not start creating sites using the new editor immediately, because the platform had some bugs (as in any new product) and lacked some functionality too.
-Now, when I am confident in the platform and myself, we are ready to create websites of a completely new level
+I was the lucky Wix designer who was able to receive personal training from the Editor X developers and designers.
+As an agency, we didn’t start creating sites using the new editor immediately, because the platform had some bugs (as in any new product) and also lacked some functionality.
+Now that I’m confident in the platform and myself, we are ready to create websites on a completely new level!

-Check out our first work in the new Editor for a premium product www.thegranola.com.au
+Check out our first project in the new Editor, for a premium food product: www.thegranola.com.au

 The website was nominated for the "Site of the day" by Awwwards.

-If you also want to learn how to build websites with Editor X, you can do it at the Editor X Academy
+(If you want to learn how to build websites with Editor X yourself, you can do it at the Editor X Academy).

-Despite the fact that both editors have completely different logic behind website building, they also have a lot in common: applications, plugins, CRM and all additional products for online business management.
-The editor interface itself is also almost the same as the regular Wix.
-But most importantly, these two editors are united by their constant improvement.
-Editor X, like Wix, is updated daily and supplemented with new applications and features.
+Despite the fact that both editors have completely different logic behind them, they also have a lot in common: applications, plugins, CRM and all the other products for online business management.
+The Editor X interface itself is also almost the same as regular Wix.
+The most important thing is that both editors are united by their continuous improvement: Editor X, like Wix, is updated daily and supplemented with new applications and features.